jobtechdev/vacancieswidget/README.md

 The easiest way of using the Vacancies Widget is to look in the example/index file.
 Add the references to script and needed css files at the end of the html file from our host.

+To produce an example of integration, I've ripped the front page from [Växjö kommun](http://52.169.31.165/kommun/vaxjo/), I hope I'm forgiven.

 ``` html
 ...
 ...